 Substance use can exaggerate the eating disorder by making the individual feel a greater desire to participate in harmful eating behaviors.
 The substances most frequently abused by individuals with eating disorders include:

-While the depression and anxiety that lead to anorexia may seem to be suppressed by drug use, the individual sometimes continues the substance abuse as a “fix” to their unwanted feelings of guilt and anxiety.
-The anorexia and drug use will usually lead to a dangerous cycle.
+While the depression and anxiety that lead to anorexia may seem to be suppressed by drug use, the individual sometimes continues using drugs as a “fix” to their unwanted feelings of guilt and anxiety.
+Anorexia and drug abuse will usually lead to a dangerous cycle.

 Effects of Substance Abuse on Anorexia Symptoms